eighty20results/e20r-roles-for-pmpro/readme.txt

  Please report your issue to us by using the (E20R Roles for PMPro)[link="https://eighty20results.com/support-forums/forum/support-forums/e20r-roles-for-pmpro/"] Support Forum on The Eighty / 20 Website, and we'll try to respond within 1 business day.

 = Changelog =
+== 2.1.4 ==

+* BUG/FIX: Didn't identify self-referential license check correctly

+== 2.1.3 ==

+* ENHANCEMENT: Would loop indefinitely if running on licensing server

+== 2.1.2 ==

+* BUG/FIX: Utilities attempted called w/o beind declared
+* ENHANCEMENT/FIX: Don't reach out to remote server unless the license key is present
+* ENHANCEMENT/FIX: Check requirements if the add-on is enabled/active
+* ENHANCEMENT: Improved documentation
+* ENHANCEMENT: Refactor & update version number
+* ENHANCEMENT: Use the global variable to check whether add-on is supposed to be active or not

+== 2.1.1 ==

+* BUG/FIX: Attempted to verify invalid licenses
+* BUG/FIX: Avoid unneeded license checks
+* ENHANCEMENT/FIX: Trigger license check if license is inactive _or_ the saved license is expiring.
+* ENHANCEMENT: Use filter to exclude add-ons or licenses from checks
+* ENHANCEMENT: Additional function doc

 == 2.1.0 ==

 * ENHANCEMENT/FIX: Use default logging method